 Approved By Planning & Zoning, the redevelopment of the Firelite Shopping Plaza will revitilize this important area.

-The three-story building includes 72 apartments with office and commercial space.
+The three-story building includes 72 apartments with office and commercial space is nearing completion..

 MORE GOOD NEWS FOR OUR TOWN.

-Now under construction, this facility will provide needed Senior assisted living.
-Orange will also benefit from significant tax revenue with minimal impact on town services.
-This will be located on Indian River Rd across from Christmas Tree Shoppes.
+Now completed, this facility provides needed Senior assisted living.
+Orange will also benefits from significant tax revenue with minimal impact on town services.

 While serving as our First Selectman, Jim Zeoli has focused on bringing new business to our community.